2023-2024 Junior League of Greater Princeton Board of Directors

 Uta Steinhauser joined the Junior League of Greater Princeton (JLGP) as a Provisional member in the fall of 2009.
-Ms. Steinhauser has served the League in various positions including Admissions Co-Chair, Membership Manager, Director of Operations, President-Elect and served as the 2021-2022 President of the JLGP.
-She is a career public health professional with over 20 years of experience in the field and holds a Master of Public Health degree from the Rutgers University, School of Public Health with a dual concentration in epidemiology and health education.
+Ms. Steinhauser has served the League in various positions including Admissions Co-Chair, Membership Manager, Director of Operations and as JLGP President in 2021-2022.
+She is a career public health professional with over 20 years of experience in the field and holds a Master of Public Health (MPH) degree from Rutgers University, School of Public Health with a dual concentration in epidemiology and health education.

 Ms. Steinhauser works for the New Jersey Department of Health as the lead evaluator for the Department’s chronic disease prevention program.
 In this capacity, Ms. Steinhauser is responsible for developing and operationalizing the evaluations for the tobacco, cancer, diabetes, heart disease and obesity prevention programs.
 She is also responsible for monitoring statewide surveillance data for chronic conditions and their risk factors, as well as grant writing, reporting and strategic planning.
 Ms. Steinhauser resides in Princeton Junction with her husband, Ben, and two children.

-Lizzie Salita joined the Junior League of Greater Princeton in 2017 and has since served as Social Media Chair, Web Coordinator, and Communications Manager.
+Lizzie Salita joined the Junior League of Greater Princeton in 2017 and has since served as Social Media Chair, Web Coordinator, Communications Manager, and Secretary.
 She was named the League’s 2018 “Woman to Watch”.
-Lizzie has six years of professional experience as a software engineer, specializing in frontend web development for federal government clients.
+Lizzie has eight years of professional experience as a software engineer and technical lead, specializing in software development for federal government clients.
 She is currently a Senior Lead Engineer for Booz Allen Hamilton, where she received a 2019 Values in Practice Award (the firm’s highest individual honor).
 Lizzie grew up in Richmond, Virginia and studied computer science at William & Mary, graduating Phi Beta Kappa.
-She lives in Lawrenceville with her husband Michael, and they welcomed their first child in 2020.
+She lives in Lawrenceville with her husband, Michael, and their two children.

 Treasurer, Hitomi Margadonna